 In conjunction with the Wellington Sculpture Trust, WWL will assist with the construction of 'Kina' - a significant public artwork designed by internationally renowned artist Michel Tuffery.
 This is proposed to be located within the coastal marine area adjacent to Kumutoto.

-Finally, in response to ongoing public feedback, a toilet facility, originally designed as part of the Kumutoto public space area, will be constructed in a dedicated area between Shed 11, the Loaded Hog and the Fronde harbourside building.
-This building will go some way to address a significant issue continually raised in WWL's independent public satisfaction research.
+The proposed Kumutoto toilet facility, originally designed as part of the Kumutoto public space area and to be located between Shed 11, the Loaded Hog and the Fronde harbourside building is currently subject to design development.